KevinDBrown/vpnsetupandusage/README.md

 # 🌐 VPN Setup & Usage

 ## 📝 Project Overview
 This project outlines the process of setting up and testing a VPN for secure remote access.
-It includes client setup, basic traffic verification, and security benefits.
+It includes client setup and basic traffic verification.

 ## 🛠️ Tools Used
 - OpenVPN / WireGuard (or specify what you used)